bitvijays/umbrella-wiki/source/1_Architecture.rst

 Robot Specifications
 ^^^^^^^^^^^^^^^^^^^^

-The DOTS (Distributed Organisation and Transport Systems) swarm robots support movement, sensing, communication and actuation (lifting of objects) as well as processing.
+The DOTS (Distributed Organisation and Transport Systems) swarm robots support movement, sensing, communication and actuation (lifting objects) and processing.
 The specifications are outlined below.

 .. csv-table:: DOTS Robot specifications